 Jean Keller, Ph.D.

-- I was keenly interested in understanding the hows and whys of the world around me-and I saw philosophy, with its relentless questioning of the fundamental presuppositions of every conceivable area of knowledge, as providing me with the best avenue to approaching such an understanding.
+I became a philosophy major at Boston College because I was keenly interested in understanding the hows and whys of the world around me--and I saw philosophy, with its relentless questioning of the fundamental presuppositions of every conceivable area of knowledge--as providing me with the best avenue for developing such an understanding.

 Research & Teaching Interests: Ethics, Feminist Philosophy, Ethics and the Family, Adoption

-Schedule Fall 2014:
+Schedule Fall 2021: